palash1992/DynamicGEM/README.md

 ## Implemented Methods
 dynamicGEM implements the following graph embedding techniques:
 * [Incremental SVD](https://pdfs.semanticscholar.org/4e8f/82b0741c2151d36f2201fc11b0b148beab60.pdf): This method utilizes a perturbation matrix capturing the dynamicsof the graphs along with performing additive modification on the SVD.
 [1]
 * [Rerun SVD](https://arxiv.org/pdf/1711.09541.pdf): This method uses incremental SVD to create the dynamic graph embed-ding.
-In addition to that, it uses a tolerance threshold to restart the optimal SVDcalculations and avoid deviation in incremental graph embedding.
+In addition to that, it uses a tolerance threshold to restart the optimal SVD calculations and avoid deviation in incremental graph embedding.
 [2]
 * [Optimal SVD](https://www.kdd.org/kdd2016/papers/files/rfp0184-ouA.pdf): This method decomposes adjacency matrix of the graph at each timestep using Singular Value Decomposition (SVD) to represent each node using thedlargest singular values.
 [3]
 * [Dynamic TRIAD](http://yangy.org/works/dynamictriad/dynamic_triad.pdf): This method utilizes the triadic closure process to generate a graphembedding that preserves structural and evolution patterns of the graph.
 [4]
 * [Static AE](https://arxiv.org/pdf/1805.11273.pdf)[5]
 * [Dynamic AE](https://arxiv.org/pdf/1809.02657.pdf): This method models the interconnection of nodes within and acrosstime using multiple fully connected layers.
 [6]
 * [Dynamic RNN](https://arxiv.org/pdf/1809.02657.pdf): This method uses sparsely connected Long Short Term Memory(LSTM) networks to learn the embedding.
 [6]
-* [Dynamic AERNN](https://arxiv.org/pdf/1809.02657.pdf): This method uses a fully connected encoder to initially ac-quire low dimensional hidden representation and feeds this representation into LSTMsto capture network dynamics.
+* [Dynamic AERNN](https://arxiv.org/pdf/1809.02657.pdf): This method uses a fully connected encoder to initially ac-quire low dimensional hidden representation and feeds this representation into LSTMs to capture network dynamics.
 [6]

 ## Graph Format
 Due to variation in graph formats used by different embedding algorithms, we have written custom utils: dataprep_util which can convert various data types to the required dynamic graph format stored as list of [Digraph](https://networkx.github.io/documentation/networkx-1.10/reference/classes.digraph.html) (directed weighted graph) corresponding to the time-steps.
 [Networkx](https://networkx.github.io/documentation/networkx-1.10/index.html) package is used to handle these graph formats.
 The weight of the edges is stores as attibute "weight".
 The graphs are saved using [nx.write_gpickle](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.readwrite.gpickle.write_gpickle.html) and loaded using [nx.read_gpickle](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.readwrite.gpickle.read_gpickle.html).
 For datasets that do not have these structure, we have methods (for example "get_graph_academic" for academic dataset) which can convert it into the desired graph format.